ncmreynolds/muthur/README.md

 A future improvement would be to trigger the push-to-talk feature of the PMR from a GPIO on the Raspberry Pi as that should be more reliable.

-## Customising the voice of MUTHUR
+## Customising the voice of MU|TH|UR

-The style of voice used by MUTHUR is possible to customise using something called SSML.
+The style of voice used by MU|TH|UR is possible to customise using something called SSML.

 You can open Telegram bot script and see this using the command.